Log In

 Show hidden content

-Mistia (Reincarnation of Mew with select memories of her past life returning when she was injured in a battle.
+Mistia (Reincarnation of Mew.
 Wears anything pink.
 Hair is medium length.
 Light brown hair, with the bottom half being a vibrant pink.)

 Master Zor (Zoroark in the form of a human.
 Was born in the original Pokemon world and was present when it split.
 Is a sage/mentor from the Un’ova region that lives in the Ho’enn region.
 He is currently training the reincarnation of Mew.)